zer0-os/zSale-SDK/README.md

 To use the SDK you must first create an `Instance` to work with.
 The `createInstance` function exported by the SDK takes a `Config` as an argument, which has three properties.

- - `isEth: string` - Indicates whether purchases for the sale of domains will be made with Ethereum or not.
+ - `isEth: boolean` - Indicates whether purchases for the sale of domains will be made with Ethereum or not.
 The alternative is an ERC20 token, e.g. `$WILD`.
-If this is set to `false`, it is expected that the contract provided in `contractAddress` below contains a valid value for `saleToken`, an address of an ERC20 contract.
+If this is set to `false`, it is expected that the contract provided in `contractAddress: string` below contains a valid value for `saleToken`, an address of an ERC20 contract.
  - contractAddress - The `WhitelistSimpleSale` contract implementation for this specific sale.
- - merkleTreeFileUri - The IPFS URL (`ipfs://Qm...`) where the merkle tree can be found.
+ - `merkleTreeFileUri: string` - The IPFS URL (`ipfs://Qm...`) where the merkle tree can be found.
 This file is used to derive information about a sale's whitelist.

 If your sale is using an ERC20 token than customers in the sale will additionally have to call `approve(spender, amount)` to give the smart contract permission to use their tokens.
 For this, the `amount` argument is optional and if it is not specified the SDK defaults to the maximum safe value in TypeScript.